Darnethal0z/Anweddol-server/docs/source/technical_specifications/tools/access_token.md

 ### Table representation

+The table used for databse instance is `AnweddolServerAccessTokenTable`.

-Here is a representation of the used SQL table :
+Here is its representation :

 | EntryID                        | CreationTimestamp   | AccessToken     | Enabled            |
 |------------------------------- | ------------------- | --------------- | ------------------ |